Road traffic injury deaths and hospitalisations

 This section presents statistics on road traffic injury deaths and hospitalisations, by mode of transport.

 Please note that mortality data releases have been delayed because data on external causes of death is not yet complete enough.
+The latest road transport injury mortality report uses data to the end of 2020.
 For more information on the Mortality Data Collection, visit the Te Whatu Ora website.

 Road transport injuries have a large health impact